Restore Your Adrenals

-5. Practice meditation, even if it means beginning with only one minute in silence daily.
+5. Practice prayer or meditation.
 The constant noise of our busy world does not support adrenal health.
-Even the ridiculously simple yet effective 4-7-8 breath is a meditation.
+Try the ridiculously simple yet life-changing 4-7-8 breath.

 6. Recognize the importance of keeping your blood sugar stable throughout the day.
 The body perceives unstable blood sugar (dysglycemia) as another one of life’s emergencies, resulting in more cortisol and adrenaline production.
 Insulin is a short-cycle hormone…it’s regulated meal to meal, meaning that even a bit of attention to balancing blood sugar can yield quick and significant results.
 You’re worthy of taking time to prepare and nourish yourself with adrenal-supportive foods that keep your insulin as stable as possible.